Transportation engineering: Railroad engineering

 Railway engineers work to build a cleaner and safer transportation network by reinvesting and revitalizing the rail system to meet future demands.
-In the United States, railway engineers work with elected officials in Washington, D.C., on rail transportation issues to make sure that the rail system meets the country's transportation needs.Railway systems engineering incorporates safety systems such as Positive Train Control (PTC) in the U.S to reduce collisions.
+In the United States, railway engineers work with elected officials in Washington, D.C., on rail transportation issues to make sure that the rail system meets the country's transportation needs.

 Railroad engineers can also move into the specialized field of train dispatching which focuses on train movement control.

 Port and harbor engineering

 Port and harbor engineers handle the design, construction, and operation of ports, harbors, canals, and other maritime facilities.
-Port and harbor engineers also address dredging, breakwater design, and environmental protection.

 Airport engineering

 Airport engineers design and construct airports.
 Airport engineers must account for the impacts and demands of aircraft in their design of airport facilities.
 These engineers must use the analysis of predominant wind direction to determine runway orientation, determine the size of runway border and safety areas, different wing tip to wing tip clearances for all gates and must designate the clear zones in the entire port.
-The Civil Engineering Department, consisting of Civil and Structural Engineers, undertakes the structural design of passenger, terminal design and cargo terminals, aircraft hangars (for parking commercial, private and government aircraft), runways and other pavements, technical buildings for installation of airport ground aids etc. for the airports in-house requirements and consultancy projects.
+The Civil Engineering Department, consisting of Civil and Structural Engineers, undertakes the structural design of passenger terminal design and cargo terminals, aircraft hangars (for parking commercial, private and government aircraft), runways and other pavements, technical buildings for installation of airport ground aids etc. for the airports in-house requirements and consultancy projects.
 They are even responsible for the master plan for airports they are authorized to work with.